 By deriving an information-theoretic upper bound for the performance deterioration, we shed light on how to exploit the task-aware $\epsilon$-capacity from the robustness in wireless distributed learning.
 The key challenge is the calculation of $I(W,Z;S)$ in a practical setting.
 In this section, we address this issue by utilizing an NN-based model $f^{(W)}$ in wireless distributed learning as an example.

-In the context of NNs, the hypothesis $W$ represents the weights of the NN and the sample space $\mathcal{Z}$ represents the dataset.
-As specified in Remark \ref{thm:chain_rule}, we turn to estimate the conditional mutual information $I(W;S|Z)$ for convenience.
+In the context of NNs, the hypothesis $W$ represents the weights of the NN, and the sample space $\mathcal{Z}$ represents the dataset.
+As specified in Remark \ref{thm:chain_rule}, we turn to estimating the conditional mutual information $I(W;S|Z)$ for convenience.
 It can be written as the expectation of the KL divergence between $p(w|s,z)$ and $p(w|z)$ as,

-Considering the Bayesian equation $p(w|s,z)=\frac{p(w|z)p(s|w,z)}{p(s|z)}$, $p(w|z)$ can be interpreted as prior knowledge of the weights depending on a given dataset $z$.
+Considering the Bayes equation $p(w|s,z)=\frac{p(w|z)p(s|w,z)}{p(s|z)}$, $p(w|z)$ can be interpreted as prior knowledge of the weights depending on a given dataset $z$.
 Meanwhile, $p(w|s,z)$ represents the posterior distribution of the weights given a dataset $z$ and the evidence of side information $s$.
-Prior $p(w|z)$ is the probability of NN's weights before learning about the wireless channel.
+Prior $p(w|z)$ is the probability of the NN's weights before learning about the wireless channel, i.e., weights in standard distributed learning.
 Following the common assumption in deep learning theory, we assume both $p(w|z)=\mathcal{N}(w|\theta_z,\Sigma_z)$ and $p(w|s,z)=\mathcal{N}(w|\theta_{s,z},\Sigma_{s,z})$ are Gaussian.
 The means $\theta_{z}, \theta_{s,z}$ are the yielded hypotheses of the learning algorithm given the corresponding knowledge.
 Thus, the KL divergence term has a closed-form expression as

-where $\det$ and $\operatorname{tr}$ represent the determinant and trace of a matrix, respectively, while $D$ represents the dimension of weight $w$, which is a constant for a specific model $f^{(W)}$.
+where $\det$ and $\operatorname{tr}$ represent the determinant and trace of a matrix, respectively, while $D$ represents the dimension of weight $w$, which is a constant for a specific model $f^{(w)}$.
 For simplicity, we further assume the covariances of both the prior and the posterior are proportional, which is a common practice in PAC-Bayes analysis \cite{proportional-covariance}.
 As a result, the logarithmic and trace terms in \cref{equ:KL_divergence_Gaussian} become constant and the conditional mutual information can be expressed as